Debra Burlingame: Views on Islam and Muslims

 Burlingame has been criticized for making controversial and anti-Muslim views which includes stereotyping and generalizing Islam.
 In a 2014 Twitter post, Burlingame wrote "When are citizens going to rise up and demand the govt acknowledge that Islam is a transnational threat."

 In a 2014 interview on Fox News, Burlingame was asked by the host whether she was a Islamophobe according to accusations from critics.
 Burlingame responded by saying "I am hard pressed to deny it.
 There's no such thing as an irrational fear of Islam or Muslims when we know that virtually 80% of terrorist attacks are committed by radical muslims who are motivated by what they deem to be an imperative from their sacred religious texts."
-This statement is contradicted by government collected data.
+This statement is contradicted by government collected data on terrorism statistics.

 In a 2010 interview, Burlingame claimed that Islamic law allows violence to fester when practiced "in extremes".
 Burlingame also stated that the enemy of America is the "Muslim world" and has accused them as being a place where "the enlightenment hasn't even happened yet".
 She then stated that Americans are "light years ahead in terms of our consciousness."

 In a 2014, Burlingame said that Islamism is a "supremacist ideology which is very much a threat to Western ideology."